Values, types and operators in Apps Script

 • Strict equality (===): a === b results in true if the value a is equal to value b and their types are also the same.

-• Inequality (!=): a != b results in true if both values are of the same type but value a is not equal to value b.
+• Inequality (!=): a != b results in true if value a is not equal to value b.
+Please note that the inequality operator will attempt to convert and compare values of different types.

 • Strict inequality (!==): a !== b results in true if the value a is not equal to value b OR if their types are different.